 While today’s outstanding high-definition televisions offer a great viewing experience, you won’t have the best complete experience without a great audio system to go along with it.

-Whether you enjoy watching sports, movies, TV programs, or playing video games, home theater packages can greatly enhance your viewing experience and make your time at home much more rewarding for you, your family, and your friends.
+Whether you enjoy watching sports, movies, TV programs, or playing video games, home theater packages can significantly enhance your viewing experience and make your time at home rewarding for you, your family, and your friends.

-If you are considering buying a new home theater system, here are 10 we think you ought to consider.
+If you are considering buying a new home theater system, here are ten we think you ought to consider.

 The LHB336 Home Theater by LG retails for about $400, contains an integrated Blu-ray player and can play many media formats, including Blu-ray, DVDs, and iPhone and iPod content.

 The system readily streams online content, including Netflix, YouTube, Hulu, Vudu, CinemaNow, and more.
 Its audio component includes a center speaker, a subwoofer, two front speakers, and two satellite speakers.

 The system plays current-format 5.1 channel audio formats, but also is capable of performing the more advanced 7.1 channel audio format, and it makes excellent use of Dolby Digital and other surround-sound formats.

 If you live in a small apartment or condo, or otherwise are cramped for space and want a relatively simple home theater system that is compact while delivering a roomful of outstanding sound, the Pioneer SP-SB0 is for you.

 The SP-SB03 is a pedestal-style speaker base with all of its speakers contained within a single box that you can fit beneath your TV, but it still delivers outstanding room-filling sound, even at low volume.

 Best of all, it only costs a bit more than a couple of hundred bucks!